-Business Name and License Plate Number: A. WORKPLACE POLICIES AND PRACTICES TO PROTECT EMPLOYEE HEALTH (CHECK ALL THAT APPLY TO THE FACILITY): Officer guidance for self-isolation, employees may enter the worksp d not to come to work if sick and to follow Long Beach Health when applicable.
+Num ber: ORKPLACE POLICIES AND PRAC CK ALL THAT APPLY TO THE FA TICES TO PROTECT EMPLOYEE HEALTH CILITY): Officer guidance for self-isolation employees may enter the worksp ed not to come to work if sick and to follow Long Beach Health, when applicable.
 Symptom checks are conducted before ace.
 Checks must include a verbal check-in concerning cough, any other symptoms the employee may be experiencing.
-Workplace leave policies have be penalized when they stay home d en reviewed and modified to ensure that employees are not ue to illness. may be entitled to receive that woul information on government program including employee's sick leave right employee's rights to workers' comp n employer or government-sponsored leave benefits the employee ld make it financially easier to stay at home.
-See additional as supporting sick leave and worker's compensation for COVID-19, and the Families First Coronavirus Response Act and ensation benefits and presumption of the work-relatedness of ween March 19 and July 5 pursuant to the Governor's Executive
+Workplace leave policies have be penalized when they stay home d en reviewed and modified to ensure that employees are not ue to illness. may be entitled to receive that wou information on government program including employee's sick leave right employee's rights to workers' comp on employer or government-sponsored leave benefits the employee ld make it financially easier to stay at home.
+See additional ns supporting sick leave and worker's compensation for COVID-19, and the supporting sick leave and worker's compensation for COVID-19, and the supporting sick leave and worker's compensation for COVID-19, and support the support of the support of the support of the support of the work-relatedness of ween March 19 and July 5 pursuant to the Governor's Executive